spoonapps/docs/testing/test_reports/test_reporting.md

 ## Test Reports

-Any test run on Spoon is automatically logged and saved to your Spoon user account.
+Though all tests execute locally in containers, test reports and screenshots are logged and saved on your Spoon.net account for easy sharing and access.

-This feature can be enabled or disabled by checking, or unchecking, the **Save test reports** check box in the top-right corner of [http://spoon.net/selenium](/selenium).
+If you would not like us to save your test reports for you, this feature can be toggled by checking or unchecking the **Save test reports** check box in the top-right corner of [http://spoon.net/selenium](/selenium).

-When checked, command and screenshot logs will still appear in the Spoon web app at runtime, but they will not be saved after your session is ended.
+When unchecked, command and screenshot logs will still appear for review after your tests complete, but they will not be saved after your session is ended.

 #### Sharing Tests